dylansc/deployment_workshop/README.md

 [nodemon] app crashed - waiting for file changes before starting…
 ```

-Now halt your app container for now, we’ll start it back up in a few minutes
+:computer: Now halt your app container for now, we’ll start it back up in a few minutes

 ```
 $ docker stop <container id>